Novel setup for detecting short-range anisotropic corrections to gravity: Isotropic Gravity

-For verification purposes, the net torque on a pendulum with $N=10$ fins suspended a distance $d = 50\rm\ \mu m$ above an attractor with $N=10$ fins was calculated as a function of $\phi$ assuming a spatially-isotropic gravitational force.
-For this calculation, and all subsequent calculations, the center-of-mass positions of the pendulum and attractor fins were assumed to be $25\rm\ mm$ from the pendulum's rotation axis.
-Additionally, the fins were given a thickness $t = 1\rm\ mm$ and assumed to be made of copper.
-Figure~\ref{fig:torque} shows the results of the calculation.
+For verification purposes, the net torque on a pendulum with $N = 10$ fins suspended above an attractor with $N = 10$ fins was calculated as a function of the attractor's angular position $\phi$ assuming a spatially-isotropic gravitational force.
+For this calculation, and all subsequent calculations, the pendulum and attractor fins were assumed have inner and outer radii of $r_0 = 5\rm\ mm$ and $R = 50\rm\ mm$, respectively.
+See Fig.~\ref{fig:pend_attract}(b) for the definitions of $r_0$ and $R$.
+Additionally, the fins were given a thickness $t = 1\rm\ mm$ and assumed to be made of tungsten (density $\rho = 19.3\rm\ g/cm^3$).
+Finally, the bottom of the pendulum was assumed to be a distance $d = 50\rm\ \mu m$ above the top of the attractor.
+Figure~\ref{fig:torque} shows the results of the calculation when each pendulum and attractor fin is subdivided into $x\times x$ patches, where $x = 30$.
+For each fin, there were $x + 1$ patch boundaries along the radial direction and $x + 1$ boundaries along the angular direction.

-The calculated torque has the expected periodicity of $2\pi/N$ and is in good agreement with the experimental results presented in Fig.~2 of Ref.~\cite{a1v}.
+The calculated torque has the expected periodicity of $2\pi/N$ and is consistent with an independent calculation of the net torque using the numerical methods described in Ref.~\cite{Lee:2021}.

+For the $50\rm\ \mu m$ separation distance, the torque for $x = 30$ exhibits a nearly pure sinusoidal oscillation.
+Evaluating the Fourier transform of the data in Fig.~\ref{fig:torque}(a) reveals that the first non-zero harmonic in angular reciprocal space occurs at $3N/\left(2\pi\right)$ and has a peak height that is more than an order of magnitude less than the height of the fundamental peak at $N/\left(2\pi\right)$.

+In order to validate the results presented above, we investigated how the calculated torque changes as $x$ is varied.
+Figure~\ref{fig:torque}(b) shows the oscillation amplitude at the fundamental frequency as a function of $x$ for \mbox{$3\le x\le 30$}.
+Initially, the torque amplitude drops rapidly as $x$ increases before asymptotically approaching a stable value.
+From $x = 20$ to $30$, the amplitude of the torque oscillation decreased by only $2\%$.